ShyanM/Strike_A_Paws/README.md

 # Strike a Paws!

-This aim of this project is to create a website for Regina Phalange's pet photography business - Strike a Paws!.
+This aim of this project is to create a website for Regina's pet photography business - Strike a Paws!.
 The website will provide potential customers a platform to view Regina's work, purchase her work and contact for a consultation/booking.

 ## <ins>Contents </ins>
 1. UX